 When a standard accommodation is insufficient to provide meaningful access, the individual has the option to request a different, non-standard accommodation.
 A non-standard accommodation is one that SSA does not routinely provide.
 OAO employees must consult with management on non-standard accommodation requests.

 iAccommodate is an intranet application used to record and report accommodation requests (including standard accommodations and SNO) and, when applicable, to refer non-standard accommodation requests to the Center for Accomodations & Disability Services (Center).

 OAO employees will follow the process set forth in HALLEX I-2-0-8 C to document requested standard and non-standard accommodations.
 Staff will document all claimant requests for recurring or future accommodations in the remarks section of a claimant's record in the Appeals Review Processing System (ARPS).

 3. Referrals to the Center for Section 504 Compliance

-When it is necessary to refer an accommodation request to the Center for Section 504 Compliance through iAccommodate, the Center will review the individual's circumstances and the requested accommodation to determine how the agency can accommodate the individual.
+When it is necessary to refer an accommodation request to the Center for Accomodations & Disability Services through iAccommodate, the Center will review the individual's circumstances and the requested accommodation to determine how the agency can accommodate the individual.
 The Center will work through the OAO Executive Director's Office (EDO) to gather additional information when necessary.
 The Center's goal is to make a determination within two weeks; however, complex requests may take up to six weeks.
 The EDO will notify the referring branch of the Center's determination.
 The Center will also provide written notice of its determination to the individual who requested the accommodation.
 The Center can also assist offices in obtaining accommodations they determine the agency should provide.

 D. Filing a Complaint